wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 * Fix: Resolve issue with plugin attempting to load before Gravity Forms has loaded, making this plugin not function.

 = 1.2 =
-* Improvement: Updated how field 'Date picker' option appears when editing a list field in the back-end form editor.
+* Feature: Updated how field 'Date picker' option appears when editing a list field in the back-end form editor.
 * Maintenance: Updated back-end form editor JavaScript so it wont conflict with other plugins and is more adaptable to changes in the Gravity Forms JavaScript.
 * Fix: Resolve issue with plugin breaking single column list fields, but checking that field has columns before attempting to load and modify column contents.
 * Fix: Resolve PHP error messages - added isset( $choice["isDatePicker"] ) before calling array item, and check that list field has columns before calling column data.